Note

 Each HA state is monitored through various internal signals that represent specific conditions.
 Below are the possible HA states along with visual indicators and scenarios that might affect your Azure Database for PostgreSQL Flexible Server.

-The Available status indicates that your HA-enabled server is operating normally with no detected issues affecting failover readiness.
+The Ready status indicates that your HA-enabled server is operating normally with no detected issues affecting failover readiness.
 All necessary configurations are intact, and no significant error conditions have been detected.

 The Degraded status might appear when NSG rules or a virtual appliance is blocking essential connections required for high availability.
 This configuration issue prevents full HA functionality and should be corrected by adjusting the NSG settings.